 2. Under this paragraph, strict adherence to technical requirements is necessary when substituted service of process is attempted upon a nonresident of Illinois.
 Taylor v.
 Landsman, 422 N.E.2d 403 (1981); rehearing denied, 425 N.E.2d 218.

-735 ILCS 5/2-203.1.
+Illinois Rules of Civil Procedure 735 ILCS 5/2-203.1.
 Service by special order of the court.
-If service upon an individual defendant is impractical under items (1) and (2) of subsection (a) of Section 2-203, the plaintiff may move, without notice, that the court enter an order directing a comparable method of service.
+Suppose service upon an individual defendant is impractical under items (1) and (2) of subsection (a) of Section 2-203.
+In that case, the plaintiff may move, without notice, that the court enter an order directing a comparable method of service.
 The motion shall be accompanied by an affidavit stating the nature and extent of the investigation made to determine the whereabouts of the defendant and the reasons why service is impractical under items (1) and (2) of subsection (a) of Section 2-203, including a specific statement showing that a diligent inquiry as to the location of the individual defendant was made and reasonable efforts to make service have been unsuccessful.
-The court may order service to be made in any manner consistent with due process.
+The court may order service to be made consistent with due process.
 (Source: P.A.
 87-1165.)

-735 ILCS 5/2-204.
+Illinois Rules of Civil Procedure 735 ILCS 5/2-204.
 Service on private corporations.
-A private corporation may be served (1) by leaving a copy of the process with its registered agent, or any officer or agent of the corporation found anywhere in the State, or (2) in any other manner now or hereafter permitted by law.
+A private corporation may be served (1) by leaving a copy of the process with its registered agent or any officer or agent of the corporation found anywhere in the State, or (2) in any other manner now or hereafter permitted by law.
 A private corporation may also be notified by publication and mail-like manner and with like effect as individuals.

 (Source: P.A.
 83-707.)